thezelax/Protectors/README.md

 # Protectors
-this section is moderated by Zelax, Nuster and Black.
+this section is moderated by Zelax and Black.